cite-architecture/CitableBase.jl/docs/src/urns.md

 ## Defining the `UrnComparisonTrait`

-Subtypes of `Urn` are required to implement the `UrnComparisonTrait`, and its three functions.
+Subtypes of `Urn` are required to implement the `UrnComparisonTrait`, and its three functions. `CitableBase` uses the "Holy trait trick" to recognize types implementing the `UrnComparisonTrait`.
+We need to import the `UrnComparisonTrait`, and define a function that assigns it a  value for instances of our new type.
+For that value, we'll define a subtype of `UrnComparisonTrait`.

+> ADD LINK TO explanation of the HTT

 ```@example urns